 The most popular format that comes up when you think of 3D animation.
 Here, all the imagery is computer-generated and animated in a 3D space.

-This technique involves recording the actions of the real actors and rendering them in 3D.
+This type of 3D animation involves recording the actions of the real actors and rendering them in 3D.

-Similar to traditional animation, 3D objects are moved by small increments between frames, conveying the illusion of movement once all the frames are put together in a sequence.
+Similarly to the traditional animation, here the 3D objects are moved by small increments between frames, conveying the illusion of movement once all the frames are put together in a sequence

-Let us show you a list of examples of different animations and their stylistic combinations that have come straight from our portfolio:
+Let us show you a list of examples of different animations and their stylistic combinations that are coming straight from our portfolio:

-When clients reach out to us with this question the first thing that we are looking at is the sales funnel, since the choice heavily depends on your objectives — most of which come directly from the sales funnel phase that the business video will be used in.
+When clients reach out to us with this question the first thing that we are looking at is the sales funnel because the choice heavily depends on your objectives and most of them are coming directly from the sales funnel phase that a business video will be used on.

-For example, if you’re in the Awareness stage, we recommend doing a short promo video that can be used in marketing campaigns.
-You can also consider creating a 2-3 minute long educational video that carries practical value and will trigger audience interest, as well.
+For example, if it’s an Awareness stage we recommend doing a short promo video that then can be used in the marketing campaigns.
+You can also consider creating an educational video — 2-3 minutes long video that carries practical value will trigger audience interest as well.